SERVICE / AMAZON MANAGEMENT

 Operating contract

-Define ownership, decision cadence, escalation rules, reporting format, and the first month's structural fixes.
+Define ownership, cadence, escalation rules, reporting format and the first month's structural fixes.

 Run and report